MaastrichtU-CDS/EPND-FAIRification/README.md

 3) A JSON file containing the selections and annotations entered by the user through the simple graphical user interface.

-The user can then upload their TTL files to graphDB, and send us the OWL and the JSON file (or upload it to a private cloud repo) which can be used to create a customised annotation graph for their data.
-This ensures the privacy of user data.
+#### Publishing anonyous METADATA

-#### Workflow
+The user can upload their TTL files to graphDB, and publish the OWL and the JSON file to a private cloud repository, which can be used to create a customised annotation graph for their data.
+The usage of metadata for the creation of annotations ensures the privacy of user data.

 ### Data Descriptor Module